Jerry0420/Queue-System/README.api.md

 ## Rate Limiting
 * Rate Limiting can be used to mitigate DDoS Attacks.
-### Rules
+### Rate Limiting Rules
-* The number of concurrent connections allowed from a single IP address is 5.
+* The number of concurrent connections allowed from a single IP address is `5`.
-* The number of requests accepted from a given IP each second is 5.
+* The number of requests accepted from a given IP each second is `5`.
-* Return HTTP Status code 429, when breaking the rate limiting rules.
+* Return HTTP Status code `429`, when breaking the rate limiting rules.

 ## Status Codes